dingusxmcgee/dingusxmcgee.github.io/_posts/2023-06-13-Defeating-Obfuscation-With-Dynamic-Analysis-And-Powershell-Logging.md

 Unfortunately, same result here.
 No command line arguments!

 This is a devious little trick that attackers can use.
-You can pass an entire command to powershell and evade simple detection/analysis by piping it to powershell followed by a dash '-'.
+You can pass an entire command to powershell and evade simple detection/analysis by piping it to powershell followed by a dash '-' (there are probably other ways to do this as well).

 Like this: